 Not a building

 Today there is much confusion when people refer to "the church".
-That's because, in reality, there are only God's chosen people (the Jews) and those who believe in Christ, and those with the proper faith in Christ are called the "church".
-Now, there were other assemblies called churches, but they are only "the church" if they all had the foundation given by the apostles and disciples, so they were factions of the same "church".
+That's because, in reality, there are only God's chosen people (the believing Jews) and those Gentiles who believe in Christ.
+Those with the proper faith in Christ are called the "church".
+Now, there were other assemblies called churches, but they are only "the church" if they all had the foundation given by the apostles and disciples so that they were factions of the same "church".

 18 And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.

 , how many churches were mentioned by Jesus?
 Only one - His!
 When Paul heard of some factions falling away from the prescribed path for Jesus's church, he wrote to them to correct their understanding, thus bringing them back into the church.
-An example is in 1 Cor Chapter 5
+An example is in 1 Corinthians chapter 5

 1 It is actually reported that there is sexual immorality among you, and of a kind that even pagans do not tolerate: A man is sleeping with his father's wife.
 2 And you are proud!
 Shouldn't you rather have gone into mourning and have put out of your fellowship the man who has been doing this?
 3 For my part, even though I am not physically present, I am with you in spirit.
 As one who is present with you in this way, I have already passed judgment in the name of our Lord Jesus on the one who has been doing this.
 4 So when you are assembled and I am with you in spirit, and the power of our Lord Jesus is present, 5 hand this man over to Satan for the destruction of the flesh, so that his spirit may be saved on the day of the Lord.